Skip to Content

 Carpenter Ants

-• Often found near wet or decaying wood
+• Often linked to wet or decaying wood

-• Do not eat wood but hollow it out to build galleries
+• Do not eat wood, but can hollow it out to create nesting galleries

 Odorous House Ants